 If you start to see crystallization, add more water.
 You can brush the sides of the pan with water, or stir a couple tablespoons of water into the sauce.
 Once the water cooks off, the caramelization process will resume and it should have gotten rid of the crystallization.

 Caramel is made with white sugar and butterscotch is made with brown sugar.
-They both contain butter, and frequently vanilla and salt.
+They both contain butter, and frequently vanilla, salt, and/or cream.

 Sugar crystallization can cause butterscotch to be grainy!